emqx/blog/en/202004/core-concepts-and-configurationpoints-of-mqtt-connection-authentication.md

 ## Password salting rules and hash methods

-The hash method can be enabled in most EMQ X authentication plugins.
+The hash method can be enabled in most EMQX authentication plugins.
 Only the password cipher text is saved in the data source to ensure data security.

 When the hash method is enabled, the user can specify a salt for each client and configure a salting rule.
 The password stored in the database is the processed cipher text according to the salting rule and hash method.